jamieloakes/darts-tracker/docs/design_choices.md

         - Can be used as a proxy for 3 Dart Average
     - Reduction in checkout attempts?

-Matplotlib was used to create the visualisations.
-This was for two reasons:
+Matplotlib was initially used to create the visualisations however problems occured when trying to create table visualisations.
+After doing some research on alternative plotting modules, Plotly was decided upon for the below reasons:
-- Extensive documentation and online support
+- Dedicated Table visualisation
-- Compatability with DataFrames in its plotting functions
+- Compatability with Polars Dataframes
-    - Results from database get read into a DataFrame meaning less work to prepare data
+- Easier formatting for styling graphs

 The visualisations created were:
 - Round the World (Singles & Doubles)
     - Data Table
-        - Show the raw data for the number of attempts/hits at each target
+        - Show the raw data for the number of attempts/hits at each target and distribution
-        - Easy to understand and quickly assess performance
+        - Easy to understand and quickly assess current performance
     - Heatmap
         - Visually show performance on actual dartboard
-            - Implemented using pie chart
+            - Implemented using polar chart
         - Format colour of each target relative to the number of attempts
             - Singles: More attempts (i.e worse performance) means more vibrant colour
             - Doubles: Less hits (i.e worse performance) means more vibrant colour
         -  Easier to see specific problem areas of board (Top right, Bottom left etc.)
+- 501 Legs
+    - Summary Table
+        - Quick breakdown of stats to assess current performance
+            - Total number of legs
+            - Median number of darts thrown
+            - Median scoring average
+            - Overall checkout rate
+            - Overall win rate
+        - Median used to be less skewed from outliers (one-off good/bad games)
+    - Time Series
+        - Breakdown of scoring average and checkout rate per week
+            - Three dart average includes attempts at double so can skew performance
+            - Separation of scoring and checkouts allow for analysis of each in isolation
+        - See how performance changes across time to assess whether improvements have been observed

 To collate these graphs into a report, many different solutions were considered.
 One solution was using a HTML template and then converting this into PDF format.
 The concern with this was content spreading across pages affecting readability of the report.